 You do not have to stay home until all of your symptoms are completely gone.
 After a viral infection, you may have symptoms that linger, such as a cough.
 If you have lingering symptoms it does not mean you need to stay home until they completely go away.

 If you or your dependants have or develop any of the following symptoms, phone 911 and seek immediate emergency help:

 - severe difficulty breathing (for example, struggling for each breath or speaking in single words);

 - feelings of confusion; or

 - loss of consciousness (fainting).

-If you’re concerned about your or your dependant’s symptoms and they’re are not listed above, or if you need medical advice, call 811 or your primary health care provider for guidance on your next steps.
-If others in your home have symptoms of COVID-19 and have not been tested, we highly recommend they get tested.
+If you’re concerned about your or your dependant’s symptoms and their symptoms are not listed above, or if you need medical advice, phone:

 If you have a medical condition

 Contact your primary health care provider if you: